LoyolaChicagoCode/cs2-lab7-mazesolver-java/README.md

-# Loyola COMP 271 Lab 7: recursive maze solver
+# Loyola COMP 271 Project 8: recursive maze solver

 ## Group activity

-Collaborate with your teammates but submit individually.
-Clearly list the members of your team.
+In this activity, we'll work on a recursive version of the maze solver.

 # Objectives